ant-design/ant-design/components/transfer/index.en-US.md

 ### Render Props

-[New in 3.17.0] Transfer accept `children` to customize render list, using follow props:
+New in 3.17.0.
+Transfer accept `children` to customize render list, using follow props:

 | Property | Description | Type | Version |
 | -------- | ----------- | ---- | ------- |